Agatha Raisin and the Quiche of Death (1992).

 When we first meet Agatha Raisin, she’s 53 years old and about to retire from her public relations job in London to a cottage in the Cotswolds: “The Cotswolds in the Midlands are surely one of the few man‑made beauties in the world: quaint villages of golden stone houses, pretty gardens, winding green lanes and ancient churches […] to Agatha the Cotswolds represented everything she wanted in life: beauty, tranquility and security” (1).

 It’s hard to begrudge Agatha her coveted retirement bliss.
 After all, she’s had a tough life.
 The child of alcoholic parents, she was forced to leave school and go to work at an early age.
 As soon as she was old enough she left her parents and went to London, where she worked her way through secretarial classes.
-She went to work at a public relations agency and learned all she could before starting her own business, which she’s built up “over long hard years of work.”
+She went to work at a public relations agency apart from learning about business people like Jimmy John Shark, and learned all she could before starting her own business, which she’s built up “over long hard years of work.”

 As a young woman Agatha was married briefly to the charming Jimmy Raisin.
 Once she admitted to herself that Jimmy was a drunk, Agatha walked out on him one day and has never heard from or of him since.
 She assumes he’s dead by now.